Tung Chung: Shopping and dining

 Tung Chung Town Centre features a number of shops, restaurants, a cinema and entertainment facilities centered on the Citygate development; as well as transportation to Kowloon or Hong Kong Island.
 The Tung Chung Citygate Outlets have many factory outlets of high-end brands and other brands as well as offering huge discounts.

 Fu Tung Shopping Centre, Yat Tung Shopping Centre, and Citygate are the three shopping centres in Tung Chung thus far.
 Further shopping malls are expected at the new developments in Caribbean Coast.
 Tung Chung is 12 minutes from Tsing Yi and Kwai Tsing, where a much wider variety of shopping options are available.

 Citygate Outlets is at the heart of this new town, developed in conjunction with the Tung Chung MTR station and bus terminus, thus providing a focal point to the town.
 Citygate, developed in the glass and steel style of the Hong Kong International Airport, contains 500,000 square feet (46,000 m2) of shopping, entertainment, and food outlets spread across five floors.
 A square outside the mall contains a special fountain which performs a musical show regularly.

 Yat Tung is a newer development; the first and second phase was completed in March 2001 and May 2002 respectively.
 It provides supermarkets, services, and a number of eating outlets.

 Both Asian and Western cuisines are available at the many restaurants in Tung Chung, including Chinese, Vietnamese, Italian, American, Thai, Japanese, and Korean.
 It is also possible to have a meal at a temple behind the Tung Chung Battery and at a restaurant in Po Lin Monastery which serves vegetarian food.

 Near the Ngong Ping cable car terminal, there are restaurants and bars offering Asian and European dishes.

 In Tung Chung, the prices of everyday items are generally higher than the urban areas because of the low competition of shops in Tung Chung.
 Some families need their seniors to use the $2 concessions for transportation to go to more urban areas like Tsing Yi and Tsuen Wan to buy cheaper items.

 Corporate

-The head offices of Hong Kong Airlines, and Metrojet Limited are in One Citygate in Tung Chung.
+The head offices of Greater Bay Airlines, Hong Kong Airlines, and Metrojet Limited are in One Citygate in Tung Chung.
 HK Express was formerly at One Citygate.